excelway2/monorepo-take-home-test/README.md

 These are guidelines and actual times may vary based on individual experience and familiarity with the specific technologies used.

+### Task Description

+Your task is to implement a project management application with the following features:

+- **Projects**: View a list of all projects, each displaying the count of tasks.
+- **Boards**: View boards within a project, with functionality to navigate to board details.
+- **Tasks**: Within a board, implement functionality to add, update, delete, and reorder tasks.

+Refer to the `SPECIFICATIONS.md` file for detailed requirements on the application features, including user interface and navigation guidelines.

+### Bonus Challenge

+- **Task Priority Colors**: As an optional enhancement, implement a feature to visually represent task priority (Low, Medium, High) by changing the color of the task cards or list elements.

+### Submission Guidelines

+- Ensure your application meets as many of the outlined requirements as possible.
+- Document any assumptions or decisions you made in the `NOTES.md` file.
+- If you are unable to finish all aspects of the test, please still submit what you have completed.
+We are interested in seeing your approach and understanding your thought process.
+- Once you are ready, push your changes to a new branch and open a pull request for review.

+## Evaluation Criteria

+- Functionality: Does the application work as required?
+What functionalities were implemented?
+- Code Quality: Is the code clean, well-organized, and properly documented?
+- User Interface: Is the UI functional, user-friendly, and aligned with the specifications?
+- Integration: How effectively does the frontend communicate with the backend, especially in task management and data presentation?

+We appreciate the time and effort you put into this test.
+Good luck!

 ## Getting Started

 ### Prerequisites